What Small Business Owners Need To Know About The Internet?

-The abbreviations and definition of Internet terms used in the above Internet history overview are as follow:
+The abbreviations and definitions of Internet terms used in the above Internet history overview are as follow:

 - ARPANET – Advanced Research Projects Agency Network: ARPANET was the first proven wide-area packet-switching communication network to send and receive information in real time regardless of geographical location (distributed control).
 ARPANET was also the first network to implement the TCP/IP protocol suite.

 - DNS – Domain Name System: The Domain Name System is a hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet.
-The DNS is the phonebook of the Internet and converts a human readable domain name (www.backyardparadisenc.com) to Internet Protocol (IP) address (188.8.131.52).
+The DNS is the phone book of the Internet and converts a human readable domain name (www.backyardparadisenc.com) to Internet Protocol (IP) address (18.104.22.168).